Skip to content

 Get to a meeting!

-IntoAction Mansfield is designed to help people smoothly transition into the fellowship of Alcoholics Anonymous by focusing on the unique needs of newcomers by sharing our experience, strength and hope with each other that we may solve our common problem and help others to recover from alcoholism.
+IntoAction Mansfield is designed to help people smoothly transition into the fellowship of Alcoholics Anonymous by focusing on our unique needs by sharing experience, strength and hope with each other that we may solve our common problem and help others to recover from alcoholism.

 Together, we create a welcoming foundation of connection, accountability, and fellowship that helps newcomers build lasting sobriety from day one.